j4m1n-t/astro-bento-portfolio2/src/content/blog/post1.md

 # Part 1

-This simple sentence is the start of many a programmers journies.
-For me it was Python I used it at work for data entry and data manipulation.
-Have you seen how long it takes to open an excel spreadsheet with thousands of rows of data?
-This small irritation was enough to push me to learn Python enough to perform the duties I needed to.
+This simple sentence marks the start of many programmers' journeys.
+For me, it was Python.
+I used it at work for data entry and manipulation.
+Have you ever seen how long it takes to open an Excel spreadsheet with thousands of rows of data?
+This small irritation was enough to push me to learn Python sufficiently to perform the tasks I needed.

-Later I found that it was actually *fun* to code.
-I decided to work with Django and flask to build a few webpages that I self-hosted.
-I then moved into using Go as my language of choice.
-I primarily built desktop applications using the Fyne framework.
-I still use Go for most "general" programming when I can just because of the garbage collecting.
+Later, I discovered that coding was actually enjoyable.
+I decided to work with Django and Flask to build a few self-hosted webpages.
+I then transitioned to using Go as my language of choice.
+Primarily, I developed desktop applications using the Fyne framework.
+I still use Go for most "general" programming when possible, primarily due to its garbage collection capabilities.

-Next up was Rust.
-To be frank I tried Rust on and off a few times but handling memory was a difficult concept for me.
-I can work my way around it better now but much prefer a "garbage collector" language
+Next, I explored Rust.
+To be frank, I tried Rust on and off a few times, but handling memory was a challenging concept for me.
+I can navigate it better now, but I still prefer languages with a garbage collector.

-As for JavaScript and TypeScript they just come with the territory of web development.
+As for JavaScript and TypeScript, they are simply part and parcel of web development.

-Stay tuned for part 2 where I discuss future plans and why I decided to still code on the side.
+Stay tuned for part 2, where I will discuss future plans and why I have chosen to continue coding on the side.